nigelwhite/52ca/web/libraries/jquery.intl-tel-input/README.md

 **hiddenInput**
 Type: `String` Default: `""`
-Add a hidden input with the given name (or if your input name contains square brackets then it will give the hidden input the same name, replacing the contents of the brackets with the given name).
-On submit, populate it with the full international number (using `getNumber`).
+Add a hidden input with the given name.
+Alternatively, if your input name contains square brackets (e.g. `name="phone_number[main]"`) then it will give the hidden input the same name, replacing the contents of the brackets with the given name (e.g. if you init the plugin with `hiddenInput: "full"`, then in this case the hidden input would have `name="phone_number[full]"`).
+On submit, it will automatically populate the hidden input with the full international number (using `getNumber`).
 This is a quick way for people using non-ajax forms to get the full international number, even when `nationalMode` is enabled. _Note: requires the input to be inside a form element, as this feature works by listening for the submit event on the closest form element.
 Also note that since this uses `getNumber` internally, it expects a valid number, and so should only be used after validation._

 **initialCountry**
 Type: `String` Default: `""`